Madison Pettis

 Madison Michelle Pettis (born July 22, 1998) is an American actress.
-She is known for her roles as Sophie Martinez on the Disney Channel comedy series Cory in the House, as Peyton Kelly in the 2007 film The Game Plan, and as Allie Brooks in the 2011 Canadian comedy series Life with Boys.
+She is known for her roles as Peyton Kelly in the film The Game Plan (2007), Sophie Martinez on the Disney Channel series Cory in the House (2007-2008), Janelle in Lab Rats (2012-2015) and Allie Brooks in the YTV/TeenNick series Life with Boys (2011-2013).

 Early life

 Madison Michelle Pettis was born on July 22, 1998, in Arlington, Texas.
 Her father Steven Pettis is African-American and her mother Michelle Dallava is of Italian, Irish, and French ancestry.
 She has an older brother named Steven Jr.

 Career

 Pettis was first noticed when her mother entered into an annual cover search held by FortWorthChild, a local parenting magazine.
 Early in her career Pettis appeared on Barney & Friends as Bridget, in 2005 and 2006, in which she sang, danced and acted.